aamorel/cmd-learn/README.md

 `cmd-learn` is a tool that helps you make use of your time while waiting for a command to finish.

 - When launched in background in a terminal, it will monitor commands that take a long time (for now based on a threshold, not predictive).
-- When such a command is detected, it will open a browser window
+- When such a command is issued in the SAME terminal, it will open a browser window
 - When the command is finished.
 It can also notify you when the command is finished.

 It can open several types of pages: